telerik/blazor-docs/knowledge-base/date-input-picker-datetimeoffset.md

 Can I use a `DateTimeOffset` field with the Telerik date input and picker?

-Do the Telerik DateInput, DatePicker, DateTimePicker, TimePicker support the `DateTimeOffset` type?
+Do the Telerik DateInput, DatePicker, DateTimePicker, and TimePicker support the `DateTimeOffset` type?

 ## Solution